 An evaluation for TAVR begins with an extensive, multidisciplinary evaluation of each patient.
 The visits include education and discussions with you patient about:

 - Severe aortic stenosis

 - The technical aspects of the TAVR procedure, including:

 - How TAVR is different from open heart AVR

-- What may be gained gain from having their valve replaced
+- What may be gained gain from having your valve replaced

-- What is the criteria for procedure, who is a good candidate for this procedure, and what they may expect post TAVR.
+- What is the criteria for procedure, who is a good candidate for this procedure, and what you may expect post TAVR.

-To prepare for the procedure, each patient’s aortic valve, coronary arteries and the blood vessels used for access are evaluated for appropriateness.
-The TAVR team then meets to evaluate the patient’s study results and put together an individualized plan for the procedure.
-If the patient wishes to proceed with the procedure, it can usually be scheduled within the week.
-Patients are usually hospitalized for 4-6 days after the procedure.
+To prepare for the procedure, your aortic valve, coronary arteries and the blood vessels used for access are evaluated for appropriateness.
+Our TAVR team then meets to evaluate the your study results and put together an individualized plan for the procedure.
+If you wish to proceed with the procedure, it can usually be scheduled within the week.
+Patients are usually hospitalized for four to six days after the procedure.